moq-wg/moq-transport/draft-ietf-moq-transport.md

 If a stream ends gracefully in the middle of a serialized Object, terminate the session with a Protocol Violation.

-A sender MUST NOT open more than stream for a given track and the same subscription.
+A sender MUST NOT open more than one stream for a given tuple of subscribe_id and track_alias.

 ### Examples: